 Key functions

 The key functions for coverage checking are CheckPointCoverage(), which is called by both versions of AccumulateCoverageData(), and ProcessCoverageData(), which is called directly by TAT-C software using the O&C module.
-The behavior of these two functions is described below.
+The behavior of these two functions is described in the following pseudo-code.

 CheckPointCoverage()